testflows/TestFlows-WebSite/source/handbook/index.md

 ## Finally

-A [Finally] step is used to define a cleanup step and is treated as a mandatory step that can't be skipped.
+A [Finally] step is used to define a cleanup step and is treated as a mandatory step that can't be skipped because [MANDATORY] flag will be set by default.

 It can be defined using [Finally] test definition class or using [TestStep] decorator with [Finally] passed as the [Sub-Type].

 ```python